 Ben Robinson has some incredible mindset videos to help with this transition in his courses.
 These, of course, come with exercises and a lot of self-reflection.
 It’s easy to get bogged down into the work that doesn’t result in clients, but when you focus your efforts there, it can be done.
 I’m proof of that!

-Do you have any advice for someone who’s thinking about becoming a tax consultant?
+Do you have any advice for someone who’s thinking about becoming a virtual tax preparer?

 First, find an awesome support group!
 TaxBiz has provided that for me.
 The Facebook group along with the Student Support team will keep your specific questions answered or at least guide you to the right publication to read up on.